miyagi-sensei/georgia/class19/README.md

     return 0;
 }
 ```
-Which of the following inputs have the output?
+Which of the following inputs have the output?<br>
-i. `1 4 3 2`
+i. `1 4 3 2`<br>
-ii. `4 3 2 1`
+ii. `4 3 2 1`<br>
-iii. `4 2 3 1`
+iii. `4 2 3 1`<br>
-A. i and ii only
+A. i and ii only<br>
-B. i and iii only
+B. i and iii only<br>
-C. ii and iii only
+C. ii and iii only<br>
-D. i, ii and iii
+D. i, ii and iii<br>

 3. Suppose you now have an empty stack and a queue of 7 numbers.
-You can perform the following actions arbitrarily:
+You can perform the following actions arbitrarily:<br>
     i.
-If the queue is not empty: pop the front element from the queue and push it into the stack.
+If the queue is not empty: pop the front element from the queue and push it into the stack.<br>
     ii.
-If the stack is not empty: pop an element from the stack and output it.<br>
+If the stack is not empty: pop an element from the stack and output it.<br><br>
 Given the queue has 4, 7, 3, 2, 5, 1, 6 (in this order) with 4 being the front element initially.
-Which of the following can be an output sequence?
+Which of the following can be an output sequence?<br>
-A. 6, 1, 5, 2, 7, 3, 4
+A. 6, 1, 5, 2, 7, 3, 4<br>
-B. 3, 4, 7, 5, 2, 1, 6
+B. 3, 4, 7, 5, 2, 1, 6<br>
-C. 2, 3, 1, 5, 7, 6, 4
+C. 2, 3, 1, 5, 7, 6, 4<br>
-D. 4, 7, 3, 1, 2, 5, 6
+D. 4, 7, 3, 1, 2, 5, 6<br>

 4. What is the ouptput of the following program?
 ```cpp